-please notice Guest/Cifizen being present at Transportation meeting are in the formal minutes as and Industry Standard.
-CRC has not put citizen in attendance in their meeting not box Task Force meetings, Design meeting, Frieght meetings, modelings, transit or Communication meitugs -They Do have citizen present at Chvironmental Justice meetings, when I pointed out Citizen not in minuter of meetings (EJ) Said yes they are Then we found only in ET meeting.
+Please notice Guest/Citizen being present at Transportation meeting are in the formal minutes as and Industry Standard.
+CRC has not put citizen in attendance en their meeting not for Task Force meetings, Design meeting, Frieght meeting, modeling, transit or Communication meetings -They Do have citizen present at GNVironmental Justice meetings, when I pointed out Citizen not in minuter on meetings (EI) Said yes they are I. Then we found only in ET meeting.